Alhaji Grunsah calls for support for newly constituted Black Stars management committee

-The President of King Faisal Babes, Alhaji Grunsah, has called for support for the newly constituted Black Stars management committee.
+The President of King Faisal Babies, Alhaji Grunsah, has called for support for the newly constituted Black Stars management committee.

 Alhaji Grunsah has been named in the newly constituted management committee headed by GFA Vice president Mark Addo.